stjordanis/NetworkDynamics.jl/docs/src/DDEVertex.md

 p = (nothing, nothing, 1.) # p = (vertexparameters, edgeparameters, delaytime)
 ```
 Now we can define the `DDEProblem`and then solve it.
-The `DDEProblem` is a wrapper function, which delivers an `ODEFunction`, which is compatible with the solvers of `DelayDiffEq.jl`.

 ```@Example DDEVertex
 dde_prob_2 = DDEProblem(nd_2, x0_2, h, tspan, p)